Adventitious Adventuring. Occurring in an abnormal or unusual position, such as a root.

 Rootball The large grouping of roots at the base of the plant.

-Running Describes a bamboo whose rhizomes have a markedly horizantal growth habit, and tend to develop along the surface of the soil.
+Running Describes a bamboo whose rhizomes have a markedly horizantal growth habit, and tend to develop along the surface zone of the soil.

 Sickle An implement for cutting grain, grass, etc., consisting of a curved, hooklike blade mounted in a short handle.